Ash112/Revit-Plugin/README.md

 # Revit Plugin - AKP TOOLS -
 My First Revit Plugin Using C#

-After working with Dynamo & Python for about a year,the next logical step is to create a revit addon so I started converting my Dynamo nodes & Python scripts to c# as a revit Add-on for revit 2019.
+After working with Dynamo & Python for about a year, the next logical step is to create a revit addon so I started converting my Dynamo nodes & Python scripts to c# as a revit Add-on for revit 2019.

 Current planned features(2019):